-The View is set in an isolated position in the Navajo Tribal Park in Monument Valley and offers sweeping views of the surrounding red-sand dessert and dramatic rock formations.
+The View Hotel is set in an isolated position in the Navajo Tribal Park in Monument Valley and offers sweeping views of the surrounding red-sand desert and dramatic rock formations.

 Food and drink

-The View's restaurant is unimpressive, there are no real alternatives nearby.
+The View Hotel's restaurant is unimpressive, and there are no real alternatives nearby.
 The service is hit and miss and the menu limited but the buffet breakfast is good with hot items such as pancakes, eggs or bacon available to order to your table.
-The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried corn bread, hot corn tortillas and green chili or mutton stew alongside classic American favorites.
+The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried cornbread, hot corn tortillas and green chili or mutton stew alongside classic American favorites.